JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-update-ui.md

 ## Update the Android part

 The `androidApp` module contains an Android application and defines its main activity.
-The Compose Multiplatform UI code is implemented in the `sharedUI` module, which the Android app uses as an Android library.
+The UI code is mostly contained in the `sharedUI` module, which the Android app uses as an Android library.
-The UI of the application uses the Compose Multiplatform framework.
+The UI is implemented using the Compose Multiplatform framework.

 Make some changes and see how they are reflected in the UI:

-1. Navigate to the `App.kt` file in the `sharedUI/src/commonMain/.../greeting` directory.
-TODO make sure that directory names are correct
+1. Navigate to the `App.kt` file in the `sharedUI/src/commonMain/.../greetingkmp` directory.
-2. Find the `Greeting` class invocation.
-Select the `greet()` function, right-click it, and select **Go To** | **Declaration or Usages**.
+2. Find the `Greeting().greet()` function call.
+Right-click the `greet()` and select **Go To** | **Declaration or Usages**.
+   The IDE will open the `sharedLogic/src/commonMain/.../Greeting.kt` file.
 3. In the `Greeting.kt` file, update the `Greeting` class so that the `greet()` function returns a list of strings:

    ```kotlin
    class Greeting {
        private val platform: Platform = getPlatform()

        fun greet(): List<String> = buildList {